-Comprehensive management reporting ensures that the significant parameters of the ORSA are consistently monitored and reported regularly to the Executive Committee and/or the Risk Oversight Committee.
-This includes performance against regulatory and internal capital and liquidity requirements and performance against the risk appetite under the ORSA planning horizon.
+Comprehensive management reporting ensures that the significant parameters of the ORSA are consistently monitored and reported regularly to the Executive Committee, the Risk Oversight Committee and/or the Audit and Risk Committee.
+This includes performance against regulatory and internal capital and liquidity requirements and performance against the risk strategy under the ORSA planning horizon.

 As per the ORSA procedure and due to its evolving nature (based on business mix, environment factors, etc.), the Company has identified the material events that might trigger a re-evaluation and new iteration of the ORSA.
 This encompasses both internal and external triggers.
 Material risk profile changes captured through product initiatives, new projects, capital management changes, reinsurance arrangement reviews, investment strategy changes, marketing and distribution strategy changes already foresee in their operational processing an assessment for potential ORSA impacts where significant.
 Based on the CAA authorization on 7 May 2018, no separate ORSA report is prepared for the Company.
-Outcomes of the ORSA process are summarised in the ORSA Report and ORSA Supervisory Report of Lombard International Assurance Holdings SARL.
-The reports are reviewed and approved by the Board of Managers and submitted to the CAA.
+Outcomes of the ORSA process are summarised in the ORSA Report and ORSA Supervisory Report of Lombard International Assurance Holdings S.à r.l .
+The reports are reviewed and approved by the Board of Managers of Lombard International Assurance Holdings S.à r.l and submitted to the CAA.